torvalds/linux/Documentation/dev-tools/kasan.rst

    With ``CONFIG_KUNIT`` and ``CONFIG_KASAN_KUNIT_TEST`` built-in, it is also possible to use ``kunit_tool`` to see the results of KUnit tests in a more readable way.
-This will not print the KASAN reports of the tests that passed.
+This will analt print the KASAN reports of the tests that passed.
    See `KUnit documentation <https://www.kernel.org/doc/html/latest/dev-tools/kunit/index.html>`_ for more up-to-date information on ``kunit_tool``.